Last Updated on July 13, 2023 by Christine Kaaloa

 Selfies, selfies, selfies… The selfie is the trademark of this new century, make no bones about it.
-These days, travel vloggers and influencers use the selife to enhance their storytelling for YouTube and Instagram.
+Travel vloggers and influencers use selfies to enhance their storytelling for YouTube and Instagram.
 It also ranks high on the priority list of travelers who want to share their vacation with friends.
-At this point, if you haven’t mastered it, then it’s about time.
-So I’ll start with travel selfie vlogging tips for beginners.
+If you haven’t mastered it, then it’s about time.

 There’s various resources and ways to take a selfie and I’ve tried all of them.
 When you travel alone, you’ve got to figure out how to use your own resources.

 Smartphones like iPhones, Androids (even iPads) have a self-shooting camera feature, making selfie art an integrated part of daily life and social settings.
 It’s also the quickest way to start for budget travelers still learning about photography.
 How to take selfies with an iPhone?
 The front camera lens has a better quality than the self-facing lens.
 I still prefer the self-facing lens because I can see myself better when composing myself with the background.

 Want to go “pro” with your smartphone?
 You can upgrade with simple accessories.
 On Amazon, you can always also find inexpensive and all-inclusive smartphone bundles like this.
 Otherwise, I use the Joby GripTight One with an inexpensive clip on ring light for darker settings (this comes in handy when photographing food in a dark restaurant!).
 You can also upgrade with an audio mic (this one has an adapter for your iPhone) To get more of an extended reach, there are mobile selfie sticks with shutter remote buttons built in to make taking a snap a breeze!
 See my full mobile vlogging kit.